-The Coordinator-General will set conditions to manage social impacts.
+For projects requiring an EIS, the Coordinator-General will set conditions to manage social impacts.
 The Coordinator-General may also require the proponent to report on matters such as:

 - compliance with the Coordinator-General's conditions for the project - implementation of the SIMP and proponent commitments - community and stakeholder engagement, including complaints management - monitoring outcomes.